First West of England: Fleet

 As of January 2024, the First West of England fleet consisted of 561 buses and coaches.
 The fleet includes 99 Alexander Dennis Enviro400 City CBG natural gas-powered buses, which entered service in February 2020.

+In 2024, 7 single and 67 double decker electric buses were ordered for the Hengrove depot and 24 double decker electric buses for the Weston-super-Mare depot, as part of a 169 First Bus order of Yutong E10, E12 and U11DD buses.

+In 2025, 12 Alexander Dennis Enviro200EV double-deck and five Enviro100EV single-deck electric buses were ordered for use in Bath in 2026 through a West of England Combined Authority funding initiative.

 Depots

 First West of England has depots at Marlborough Street in central Bristol, and in the Lawrence Hill and Hengrove suburbs.
 Other depots are at Bath, Weston-super-Mare, Wells and Worcester.

+On 20 March 2025, the West of England's first electrified bus depot was unveiled at Weston-super-Mare, costing £14.9 million.

+On 3 June 2025, Bristol's first battery-electric bus charging facility was opened at the Hengrove depot. funded by £37.4 million from First Bus and a £6.6 million government grant.